A Doctor's Insights Into Gun Violence And Gun Laws Around The World

 What are the theories about why the rate of death from gun violence isn't higher in countries like Afghanistan and Yemen?

-The IHME does not have an explanation but I like to speculate.
+The IHME [Institute for Health Metrics and Evaluation] does not have an explanation, but I like to speculate.
 Off the top of my head, my gosh, my sense is that the easiest explanation is the most plausible.
 In countries that are chronically in conflict, you have tons of arms, but my speculation is that the arms are really concentrated in areas that are very militarized, in the hands of militia men and militaries.
-But in the United States, essentially in every zip code you have some exposure to somebody who may own a firearm.
+But in the United States, essentially in every ZIP code you have some exposure to somebody who may own a firearm.